Looking for gap year ideas and solutions? Take our quiz to find out more.

 FAQs:

 Should I take a backpack or suitcase on my travels around Asia?
 Backpack every time!
 You'll quickly get tired of lugging a suitcase down uneven roads and around cities, and it's liable to getting damaged as you wrestle it onto tuk tuks and boats.
-A backpack and some packing cubes will stand you in good stead for your travels.

 What's the best mode of transport around SE Asia?
 You'll find yourself taking all sorts of modes of transportation, from planes to boats.
 Flights between countries can often be found cheap, but overnight buses are also popular (sometimes it's worth paying that extra £5 for one of the nicer, VIP overnight buses - trust us).
-Day to day, you might be tempted to rent a moped/motorbike but check your insurance before you do as many policies won't cover you for this.
-It can also be dangerous, especially if you're not used to driving a moped on busy streets; you should always wear a helmet.

 Do people speak English in SE Asia?
 In more touristy areas you might find that more people will speak some English, but we always recommend that you make some effort to at least learn 'hello', 'please', and 'thank you' in the native language.